 While Amanda strives to give her children a life beyond the decrepit St. Louis tenement they inhabit, she is herself trapped by the memory of her life past-- a life of cotillions and suitors and wealth, now long gone.
 Tom, working at a shoe factory and paying the family’s rent, finds his own escape in drinking and going to the movies, while Laura pours her energy into caring for her delicate glass figurines.
 Pressured by his mother to help find Laura a suitable husband, he invites an acquaintance from the factory to the apartment, a powerful possibility that pushes Amanda deeper into her obsessions and makes Laura even more vulnerable to shattering, exposed like the glass menagerie she treasures.

 Williams’ intensely personal and brilliantly tender masterpiece exposes the complexity of our memories, and the ways in which we can never truly escape them.
-Show dates are last weekend in February and first weekend in March 2019.
+Show opens on Friday, March 1, 2019 and runs for two weekends.
 The Glass Menagerie will be directed by Mark Giza with Stage Manager Janet Plumb.

 THE GLASS MENAGERIE

 On October 12 & 13, 2018 Mark Giza will be hosting the Theatre Guild of Hampden's Best of Broadway- A Salute to Our Favorite Musicals for two special nights at the Hampden Town Hall Auditorium.
 You'll enjoy songs from our past 12 years of musicals performed by the stars of your favorite shows - Cabaret, Chicago, Sunset Boulevard and more!
 Check back soon for more details.

 MY FAIR LADY